 Elective Courses (18)

-Pastoral Theology students are required to take one three unit course in either Liturgy, Religious Education, or Spirituality and select other elective courses offered by the Department of Theological Studies after consultation with their advisor.
+Pastoral Theology students are required to take one course (3 semester hours) in either Liturgy, Religious Education, or Spirituality and select other elective courses offered by the Department of Theological Studies after consultation with their advisor.
 The program is designed to allow students to pursue general interests or a particular concentration.
 Concentrations are offered in two areas: (1) Pastoral Leadership and (2) Spiritual Direction.
-Under special circumstances, students may take up to two courses (six semester hours) outside the department.
+Under special circumstances, students may take up to two courses (6 semester hours) outside the department.

 Concentration in Spiritual Direction